el634dev/el634dev/README.md

 - 🌱 Learning more about and studying: data structures
 - 😄 Pronouns: she/her
-- 📚 I’m currently learning binary trees
+- 📚 I’m currently learning graphs
 - 📫 How to reach me: Coming Soon

 ## Languages